alejandroh3005/alejandroh3005.github.io/_pages/about.md

 My future plans are to work!
 Throughout my journey, I have gained a deep understanding of my strengths and passions.
 I am eager to apply my skills as I enter the industry, learn from diverse scientific fields, and contribute to meaningful research.
 Thoughtful, honest science has always been my goal, and each experience has been a crucial step toward that mission.

-## Check out my other pages!
-Have questions?
-Want to reach out and connect with me?
-Please do not hesitate!
+## Have questions?
+Want to connect with me?
+Please, do not hesitate!

 ![](images/000_0397-01.JPG)